alexfernandez/inits/README.md

 A simple init system for Node.js.
 Manages initialization tasks, and optionally also shutdown tasks.
-Useful to simplify initialization of complex systems.
+Useful to simplify initialization of complex systems with asynchronous tasks.

 ## Installation